If you don't want to accept cookies, you can change your preferences

 The governments in Scotland, Wales and Northern Ireland should also consider introducing a similar exemption for all families, adults with care needs, and care leavers receiving accommodation and financial support from children's social care or adult social care.

-In order to promote health outcomes for children, the UK government also needs to:
+In order to promote better health outcomes for children, the UK government also needs to:

 Since the implementation of the Overseas Visitors (National Health Service) Charging Regulations 2011, we have been working with the Local Government Association (LGA) and Association of Directors of Children’s Services (ADCS) to put forward the case for a charging exemption for people receiving local authority support and to raise concerns about the impact of NHS charging on communities.

-In 2014, we produced a report on the impact of the NHS (Charges to Overseas Visitors) Regulations 2011 on local authority supported service users.
-In 2016, we responded to a consultation on extending charges for NHS services and in 2018, we submitted a joint response with ADCS to the review of the National Health Service (Charges to Overseas Visitors) (Amendment) Regulations 2017.
+In 2014, we produced a report on the impact of the NHS charging regulations on people supported by councils.
+In 2016, we responded to a government consultation on extending charges for NHS services and in 2018, we submitted a joint response with ADCS to the government review of the 2017 NHS charging regulations.

-Most recently, we have raised the impact of a lack of charging exemption for people receiving local authority support in our evidence to the joint APPG on Poverty and APPG on Migration inquiry into the effects of UK immigration, asylum and refugee policy on poverty.
+In 2022, we raised the impact of a lack of charging exemption for people receiving local authority support in our evidence to the joint APPG on Poverty and APPG on Migration inquiry into the effects of UK immigration, asylum and refugee policy on poverty.